Magic Circle – How & Why it Works

 Working into the crochet adjustable ring.

 Images 15 and 16: To put a stitch into the magic circle, you’ll insert your hook into the circle (which was indicated by the orange/yellow overlay in the previous picture).
 Keep in mind, this is just like working into a chain or a stitch.
-Make sure that when you insert your hook into this circle, you are also going UNDER the tail.
-The grey arrow points to the tail yarn, the orange arrow points to the loop.

 Tutorial photo